Sandviken

 Sandviken is the home town of the major high-technology Swedish engineering concern Sandvik and the main office of the company was located in Sandviken until January 2012 when it was moved to Stockholm.

 Culture and recreation

 Sandviken is home to a number of cultural activities: Kulturskolan means "the culture school" (extramural music, dance and drama training), Sandviken Big Band, Sandviken Symphonic Orchestra and many musicians in the region.
 Sandvikens Art Gallery shows throughout the year various interesting exhibitions.
 Amongst the many popular tourist attractions in the municipality, the following merit special mention: the attractive old, carefully restored industrial villages in Gysinge and Högbo Bruk with their forges and smithies, handicraft, manor houses and possibilities they offer for outdoor recreation.
 During the winter months the downhill skiing facilities and the Snowpark at Kungsberget attract many visitors.

+Sweden's first Mandaean place of worship, or mandi, was consecrated in Sandviken in 2003.

 Sandviken hosted the 2023 Women World Curling Championship, being the first Swedish city to host it since Gävle in 2004.

+History

+Sandviken was founded in 1862 in connection with the construction of the Sandvik AB ironworks.
+In 1900, Sandviken was one of Sweden's three largest ironworks, and had around 2,000 employees.